-Prescription Discount Cards 101
+Prescription Discount Cards 101April 9, 2020

 Do you have a high deductible or copayment for your prescription drugs?
 Did you get a new prescription that is not covered by your insurance?
-Well, great news – a discounted prescriptions network may help cover some of those costs.
+Well, great news!
+A discounted prescriptions network may help cover some of those costs.

 What is a discounted prescriptions network?

 A discounted prescriptions network provides prescription discount cards.
-These cards are available to everyone and can prove to be an easy way to save on your prescriptions.
+These discount cards for prescriptions are available to everyone and can prove to be an easy way to save on your prescriptions.

 What is a pharmacy benefit manager?

-The Truth about Prescription Discount Cards
+The Truth About Prescription Discount Cards

 Some prescription discount cards can be misleading and claim higher savings.
-However, a large portion of prescription discount cards are credible, can be used at thousands of pharmacies across the US, and don’t require personal information.
+However, a large portion of free prescription discount cards are credible, can be used at thousands of pharmacies across the US, and don’t require your personal information.

 What are the best prescription discount cards?

-The amount of savings, eligible pharmacies, and prescriptions available vary by the discounted prescriptions network.
-You may want to consider:
+The amount of savings, number of eligible pharmacies, and number of prescriptions available will vary by the discounted prescriptions network.
+You may want to consider these cards:

 With the GoodRx app, prescription drug price comparison is available right at your fingertips.
 GoodRx compares prices for every FDA-approved drug at more than 70,000 pharmacies across the US.